JohanSward/Portfolio/README.md

 ## Welcome to Johan Swärd's Portfolio

-Here you will find selected projects that are a result of my academic research as a Ph.D. and PostDoc in Statitistical Signal Process as well as my own private projects.
+Here you will find selected projects that are a result of my academic research as a Ph.D. and PostDoc in Statistical Signal Process as well as project I have done for my start-ups as well as my private hobby-projects.

+### Selected projects from my Ph.D-studies.
+1. Estimating Periodicities in Symbolic Sequences Using Sparse Modeling.
+2. Off-grid Fundamental Frequency Estimation.
+3. Online Estimation of Multiple Harmonic Signals.
+4. Designing Optimal Sampling Schemes.

+### Selected projects from my Postdoctoral
+1. Prostate Localization in MRI.
+2. Detecting Alzheimer's in Flow Cytometry.

+### Start-up and hobby projects
+1. Detecting Voice Anomalies Using Siamese Networks.
+2. Removing Snow and Rain from Surveillance Footage.
+3. Punctuation-net: Helping me correctly placing commas in Swedish.